microsoft/ContactCenterMessagingSDK-ios/README.md

 * [Setting up Azure Notification Hub](https://learn.microsoft.com/en-us/azure/notification-hubs/create-notification-hub-portal)
 * [Configuring Apple Push Notifications](https://learn.microsoft.com/en-us/azure/notification-hubs/configure-apple-push-notification-service)

+You can find a code example in [ContactCenterMessagingApp](https://github.com/microsoft/ContactCenterMessagingSDK-ios/tree/main/ContactCenterMessagingApp).

 You will also need:
 * The **App Id** for the workstream used by your application.
 * The **org_url** for your Contact Center dataverse